ckuhl/ImageBlockX/README.md

 -

+## Build dependencies

+ImageMagick (http://www.imagemagick.org) is used to generate png icons from svg.
+Also needs zip commandline archiver.

 ## Contribution
 Have an idea for a feature that I haven't added or mentioned?
 Feel free to raise an issue on GitHub or if you're feeling daring, make a pull request!